typohnebild/numpy-vs-mir/README.md

 There are already some comparisons between D and other competitors, like [^fn1] and [^fn2] but they compare relatively simple instructions.
 We compare D with Python with a more complex application from HPC and implement a multigrid solver in both languages.
-The measurement takes place by solving the poisson equation in 2D with our solvers.
+The measurement takes place by solving the Poisson equation in 2D with our solvers.

 ![](graphs/heatmap.gif?raw=true)